deckhouse/deckhouse/modules/002-deckhouse/docs/USAGE.md

       webhook: https://release-webhook.mydomain.com
 ```

-With these settings, a POST request with `Content-Type: application/json` and the following content will come to the address `https://release-webhook.mydomain.com`:
+After a new Deckhouse minor version appears on the update channel, a [POST request](configuration.html#parameters-update-notification-webhook) will be executed to the webhook's URL before it is applied in the cluster.

+Example of the request payload:

 ```json
 {